akirak/yastar/README.md

 It is a command-line program that is designed to be run on CI.
 With a small setup, you can add the generated image to your GitHub readme.

-**This program produces a [DuckDB](https://duckdb.org/) database.** You can use YAStar to fetch your account data and then write your own script to produce other presentations such as charts, tables, etc. for your slides and articles.
+**This program produces a [DuckDB](https://duckdb.org/) database.** If you don't like the charts produced by it, you can **use this program to fetch your account data and then write your own scripts** to produce presentations such as charts, tables, etc. for your slides and articles.

 **DISCLAIMER: This project has nothing to do with YaST, a configuration tool for openSUSE and SUSE operating systems.**